blueglyph/schubfach_rs/README.md

 **WARNING!
 This is very much work-in-progress.**

 The code is functional but must still be more thoroughly tested and optimized.
-The API is not considered as definitive yet, not is the code architecture.
+The API is not considered as definitive yet, nor is the code architecture.

 Current features:
 - double-precision values (f64) are supported